SmCTwelve/f1-bot/README.md

 **Plotting**
 - `!f1 plot laps <driver1_id> [driver2_id] [round] [season]` - Plot a line chart comparing all lap times in the race.
 An optional second driver can be given to compare times between the two drivers.
 The API can take some time to get every lap of the race, so 2 drivers is the max.
 - `!f1 plot fastest [round] [season]` - Plot a bar chart comparing the fastest lap for each driver.
 This is faster than `plot laps` as it doesn't require fetching every lap of the race.

-Commands which take `round` and `season` parameters will default to the latest race of the current season if omitted.
-If only the `round` parameter is provided, then `season` will be the current season.
-Otherwise, both parameters should be given in the order `round` `season`.

-Commands which take the `driver_id` parameter must be a valid ID used by the Ergast API.
-Typically, this is the driver's surnane, e.g. 'alonso', 'vettel'.
-However, in cases where the surname applies to multiple drivers, the ID will typically be `firstname_surname`, e.g. 'michael_schumacher', 'max_verstappen'.
-A future update will add the ability to provide the driver code such as 'HAM' instead for easier use.

 More functionality is planned, including lap time comparisons between drivers, component usage and generating plots.